Sparsest cut and eigenvalue multiplicities on low degree Abelian Cayley graphs: Introduction

-We can roughly interpret the bound on cut dimension through the lens of recent works \cite{bafna2021playing, bafna2023solving} as proving a ``certified'' upper bound on the entropy of any distribution of sparsest cuts.
-Assuming the existence of a certificate of this type, the cited works show how to solve \uniquegames instances over the graph, so it is likely that our results can be extended to solve \uniquegames instances in polynomial time on constant-degree Abelian Cayley graphs.\footnote{Bafna and Minzer \cite{bafna2023solving} informally define a ``globally hypercontractive graph'' to be one with a succinct and algorithmic characterization of its small non-expanding sets.
-Our result informally shows that low-degree Abelian Cayley graphs have this property.}
+In fact, our proof shows a stronger result that \emph{all} of the sparsest cuts are $(1-\eps)$-contained in the span of the first $d^{O(d)}$ eigenvectors.
+That is, all of the sparsest cuts are $(1-\eps)$-close to a hyperplane cut in the $d^{O(d)}$ dimensional spectral embedding of $G$.
+This upper bound on the number of sparse cuts is likely of independent interest.
+In particular, a line of recent work \cite{bafna2021playing, bafna2023solving} shows how to solve \uniquegames instances over graphs with ``certifiable'' upper bounds on the number of solutions.
+We consider it likely that our results can therefore be extended to solve \uniquegames instances in polynomial time on constant-degree Abelian Cayley graphs.\footnote{Bafna and Minzer \cite{bafna2023solving} informally define a ``globally hypercontractive graph'' to be one with a succinct and algorithmic characterization of its small non-expanding sets.
+Our result informally shows that low-degree Abelian Cayley graphs have this property, although the formal definitions do not exactly meet.}

-Despite these improvements, we speculate that more efficient algorithms with comparable guarantees exist.
-Concretely, we conjecture that the answer to Trevisan's question \cite{oveis2021ARV} is yes, that is, \sparsestcut on Abelian Cayley graphs admits a polynomial-time $O(1)$-approximation algorithm regardless of the degree.
+Regarding Cayley graphs of larger degree, $d = \Omega(\log n)$ appears to be a natural threshold for our analysis.
+Indeed, all Abelian Cayley graphs with $o(\log n)$ generators have $o(1)$ expansion by the bound $\phi(G) \leq O(n^{-2/d})$, whereas a random Abelian Cayley graph with $2 \log n$ generators will be an expander with high probability \cite{alon1994random}.

+Notably, Cayley graphs over $\Z_p^k$ with $p = O(1)\,,$ which may have small solution dimension, fall outside the range of structural results above, since they necessarily have $d \geq \Omega(\log n)$ in order to be connected.
+Nonetheless, Cayley graphs over $\Z_p^k$ in fact admit an $O(p)$-approximation algorithm to \sparsestcut.
+This follows from \cite{improved_cheeger}, but we give a simpler algorithm and proof in \cref{prop:sparse_cut_vector_space}.

+In light of the results above, we conjecture that the class of Abelian Cayley graphs does not contain hard examples for \sparsestcut:

 \begin{conjecture} Let $G =\cay(\Gam, S)$ be a Cayley graph over an Abelian group $\Gam$ of size $n$.
 There is an algorithm that finds a set $Q\subseteq [n], |Q| \leq n/2$ satisfying $\phi_G(Q)\leq O(\phi(G))$ in time $n^{O(1)}$. \end{conjecture}